MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Set-up-global-intranet.md

 - BSA160
 - GSP150
 - MET150
-description: "Learn about setting up a SharePoint intranet for a global organization"
+description: Learn about setting up a SharePoint intranet for a global organization.
 ---
 # Considerations when planning for a global intranet